kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(a\) Each flight recorder required by the operating rules of Subchapter G of this chapter must be installed so that:

-\(1\) It is supplied with airspeed, altitude, and directional data obtained from sources that meet the accuracy requirements of §§29.1323, 29.1325, and 29.1327 of this part, as applicable;
+\(1\) It is supplied with airspeed, altitude, and directional data obtained from sources that meet the accuracy requirements of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1323   Airspeed indicating system.|§29.1323]], 29.1325, and 29.1327 of this part, as applicable;

 \(2\) The vertical acceleration sensor is rigidly attached, and located longitudinally within the approved center of gravity limits of the rotorcraft;